French Foreign Minister Le Drian meets Jaishankar, discuss strengthening strategic partnership, cooperation in Indo-Pacific | english.lokmat.com

 Top leaders from across the world have already started converging in New York for UNGA high-level debate week.
 The UNGA meeting this year is in a hybrid format but a large number of leaders are expected to arrive in New York.

-Several meetings on Afghstan are also likely to take place.
-Qatar is also orgsing meetings in which India is likely to participate.
+Several meetings on Afghanistan are also likely to take place.
+Qatar is also organising meetings in which India is likely to participate.

 ( With inputs from ANI )